 Titleist Drivers Over The Last 5 Years

-The TSi family is one of the top driver lines out today, and definitely competes with the other big OEM’s, even those to release new 2022 drivers (which Titleist has yet to announce).
+The TSi family is one of the top driver lines out today, and definitely competes with the other big OEM’s, even those who release new drivers every year (which Titleist does not).

 Before that, it was the TS line (no “I” a the end) in 2018 with the TS1, TS2, TS3, and TS4.
 TS stands for Titleist Speed.

 And even before the TS line began, still a somewhat recent driver was the D917 D2 and D3.

 Going back a little further, Titleist started the 2000’s with the 975J in 2001, and the infamous Pro Titanium line in 2003 and 2005.